gmoeck/fictum/Readme.markdown

 [foundation/tests/integration](https://github.com/gmoeck/fictum/tree/master/frameworks/foundation/tests/integration).

 ##Running Fictum's Test Suite
-First you need to update your Buildfile to include sproutcore-jasmine.
+First you need to update your Buildfile to include sproutcore-jasmine by uncommenting the lines specified in the Buildfile.
 **Note**: When you go back to production, you need to recomment out these lines.